sprinfall/webcc/README.md

 A lot of C++11 features are used, e.g., `std::move`.
 But C++14 is not required.
 (It means that you can still build `webcc` using VS2013 on Windows.)

 [CMake 3.1.0+](https://cmake.org/) is required as the build system.
-But if you don't use CMake, you can just copy the `src/webcc` folder to your own project then manage it by yourself.
+But if you don't use CMake, you can just copy the `src/webcc` folder to your own project then manage it by yourself, though some changes are needed to make it work.
+See [Wiki/Integrate Into Your Project]( https://github.com/sprinfall/webcc/wiki/Integrate-Into-Your-Project) for more details.

 [C++ Boost](https://www.boost.org/) should be 1.66+ because Asio made some broken changes to the API in 1.66.